achobanov/sample-course/EN/03-Simple-conditions/09-Exercises-02.md

 [slide]
 # Problem: number from 100 to 200

-[code-task title="Number from 100 to 200" executionStrategy="csharp-dot-net-core-code"]
+[code-task title="Number From 100 to 200" executionStrategy="csharp-dot-net-core-code" requiresInput]

 [code-editor language=csharp]
 [/code-editor]